joshmalbrecht/notes-cli/README.md

 # Notes-cli

-Notes-cli is a command-line interface to for quickly taking and organizing notes.
+Notes-cli is a command-line interface for quickly taking and organizing notes.

 ## Getting Started